bytespider/jsOAuth/README.md

 Released under the MIT.
 Please see LICENSE in the project root folder for more information.

-## Building

-To build jsOAuth, simply type `make` from the command line.

-To start over once you have already built a copy, type `make clean` to delete all built distribution files

 ## Usage

 Download the [minified library](https://github.com/downloads/bytespider/jsOAuth/jsOAuth-0.7.2.min.js) and include it in your html.